 Once we have determined what the library could use please use the above address for shipping.
 If you have difficulty paying for the shipping please let us know.

 Can I request a book to be interlibrary loaned from another library?

 If you are an NCTC student, course leader or instructor and will pick up the material at the library then the library can supply you with a book or other material on an interlibrary loan basis.

 Service employees not at NCTC:

-If you request material that is not in the Conservation Library, we can only refer you to another library near your office which has the material you need.
-However, journal articles can be delivered at any time to the Conservation Library and then sent on to you.
+If you request material that is not in the Conservation Library, we can find you a copy at another library, receive and process before then FedExing it to you at your field station. of our many only refer you to another library near your office which has the material you need.

 Where can I get a copy of various wildlife laws?